readium/annotations/README.md

 When a Web Publication is packaged using the Readium Packaging Format, it is up to the generator to embed the annotation file in the package or keep it remote.

-# 4. Best practices for Reading Systems
+# 4. Best Practices for Reading Systems

 _This section is non-normative._

 ## 4.1.
 Displaying filtered annotations

 Reading systems should enable filtering by colour, highlight mode, keyword and creator.
-For instance, a user can display "blue" annotations only, or “teacher” annotations only.
-Filtering on multiple criterias is a plus.
+For instance, a user can display "blue" annotations only or “teacher” annotations only.
+Filtering on multiple criteria is a plus.

 ## 4.2.
 Using multiple selectors